connniela/gogopoke/README.md

-# GogoPoke - Pokemon Utility App
+# GogoPoke - Pokémon Utility App
 GogoPoke is an iOS app written in Swift that serves as a handy tool for Pokémon enthusiasts.
 It offers various features, including viewing Pokémon lists, accessing detailed Pokémon information, marking owned Pokémon, and displaying a Type Matchup Chart.
 Additionally, users can filter Pokémon based on selected types.

 # Screenshots